Aayushstrom/DeepCraft_Stock_Prediction/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgements
-TensorFlow and Keras for the deep learning framework.
+-TensorFlow and Keras for the deep learning framework.
-Scikit-learn for data preprocessing and evaluation metrics.
+-Scikit-learn for data preprocessing and evaluation metrics.
-Pandas and Numpy for Data Cleaning and Feature engineering Seaborn and Matplotlib for data visualization
+-Pandas and Numpy for Data Cleaning and Feature engineering -Seaborn and Matplotlib for data visualization